JEE/Chemistry/Atomic Structure

 A representative Atomic Structure problem gives data and asks for the conclusion.
 What should be done first?

-Method: identify the active concept from Bohr model or Hydrogen spectrum, then check conditions before using a formula or reaction memory.
+Method: identify the active concept from Bohr model — H-like species or Hydrogen spectrum and series, then check conditions before using a formula or reaction memory.
 This is a newly written example, not a copied source question.

 Atomic Structure — JEE Advanced trap example